buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 The **buildtest report** command displays a default format fields that can be changed using the ``--format`` option.
 The report file (JSON) contains many more fields and we expose some of the fields with the **--format** option.
 To see a list of available format fields you can run ``buildtest report --helpformat``.
-This option will list all format fields and their description.
+This option will list all format fields with their description.

-.. program-output:: cat docgen/getting_started/report/report_helpformat.txt
+.. command-output:: buildtest report --helpformat

 Format Field Usage
 ~~~~~~~~~~~~~~~~~~~

-The ``--format`` field expects field name separated by comma (i.e ``--format <field1>,<field2>``).
+The ``--format`` field are specified in comma separated format (i.e ``--format <field1>,<field2>``).
-In this example we format by fields ``--format id,executor,state,returncode``.
-Notice how
+In this example we format table by fields ``--format id,executor,state,returncode``.
-buildtest will format table columns in the order format options.

-.. program-output:: cat docgen/getting_started/report/report_format.txt
+.. command-output:: buildtest report --format name,id,executor,state,returncode
    :ellipsis: 21

 Filter Reports
 ---------------

-The **buildtest report** command will display all tests results, which may not be relevant when
+The **buildtest report** command will display all tests results, which can be quite long depending on number of tests
-you want to analyze specific tests.
-Therefore, we introduce a ``--filter`` option
+so therefore we need a mechanism to filter the test results.
+The ``--filter`` option can be used
-to filter out tests in the output.
+to filter out tests in the output based on filter fields.
 First, lets see the available filter fields
-by run ``buildtest report --helpfilter``.
+by run ``buildtest report --helpfilter`` which shows a list of filter fields and their description.

-.. program-output:: cat docgen/getting_started/report/report_helpfilter.txt
+.. command-output:: buildtest report --helpfilter

 The ``--filter`` option expects arguments in **key=value** format.
 You can
 specify multiple filter delimited by comma. buildtest will treat multiple